default

 Please note that our office operations and order processing department will be closed during these times:

-Thanksgiving Day Closure:
+Christmas Day Closure:

-We will have team members available to take your calls and orders 6am-11am PST.
+We will be available to take your calls and orders until noon.

 To facilitate a smooth transition during these closures, we kindly request that you plan your orders, requests, and inquiries accordingly.
 If you have any questions or require further information, please don't hesitate to contact our customer support team at custservice@hardydiagnostics.com or call us toll-free at 800-266-2222.

 We appreciate your cooperation and understanding during this holiday period.
 Thank you for choosing Hardy Diagnostics as your trusted partner.
-In this season of Thanksgiving, we would like to express our gratitude for your continued support and reliance on our services!
+All of us at Hardy Diagnostics would like to express our gratitude for your continued support and reliance on our services!
+From our lab to yours, Happy Holidays!

 Modern Innovations